rust-project-primer/book/src/build-system/readme.md

-Things start to get tricky when you involve other languages (such as mixing Rust with C, C++, TypeScript) or when the build involves building code for different targets (for example, that some crates need to be built as WebAssembly and the resulting code is needed by other build.
+Things start to get tricky when you involve other languages (such as mixing Rust with C, C++, TypeScript) or when the build involves building code for different targets (for example, that some crates need to be built as WebAssembly and the resulting code is needed by other builds.

 ### Example architectures